VCSTDN2024/imad5112-practicum-2025-AidenST10470773/README.md

 - **Log Storage (Max 4 Entries):**
     - **Description:** The app maintains a log of the 4 most recent song entries.
-    - **Functionality:** When a new entry is added and the log is full (7 entries), the oldest entry is automatically removed to make space for the new one (FIFO - First-In, First-Out).
+    - **Functionality:** When a new entry is added and the log is full (4 entries), the oldest entry is automatically removed to make space for the new one (FIFO - First-In, First-Out).
 Data is managed by the `inventory_manager` Kotlin object.
     - **User Interaction:** This process is automatic and transparent to the user after they submit a new log.

 - **Review Log Data:**
     - **Description:** Users can navigate to a dedicated screen to review their logged data and calculated statistics.
-    - **Functionality:** The "Review Log" screen displays:
+    - **Functionality:** The "Review playlist" screen displays:

         - **Average rating:** Calculates and displays the average rating per song session across all logged entries.
         - **List of All Logged Games (Optional but good):** Displays details for all current (up to 4) song logs.